-- What are the strengths of existing partner capacity in the areas of interest to this programme? - What are the weaker areas? - What are the capacity strengths and challenges in how the partners are relating to each other and to other key stakeholders within this programme? - What is there, in the external environment, which may enhance or debilitate the capacity of the partners? - What are the most appropriate instruments and processes to use in order to assess these? - Who should be involved in the assessment?
+• What are the strengths of existing partner capacity in the areas of interest to this programme?

+- What are the weaker areas? - What are the capacity strengths and challenges in how the partners are relating to each other and to other key stakeholders within this programme? - What is there, in the external environment, which may enhance or debilitate the capacity of the partners? - What are the most appropriate instruments and processes to use in order to assess these? - Who should be involved in the assessment?

-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 2.
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 2.
 Identifying Capacity Building needs Is the plan for the mapping and diagnosis process proving to be appropriate and realistic?
 Are we assessing the right things?
 Are we considering the external environment sufficiently?
 Are we achieving the level of engagement we hoped for?
 Are our communications about this process clear and timely?
 Are stakeholders' expectations being managed appropriately?
 How effective and appropriate were the mapping and diagnosis instruments and process?
 Were all the right people involved in the mapping and diagnosis process?
 Were the outputs of this diagnosis phase relevant to the needs of the programme?
 Was the management of this mapping and diagnosis process effective, efficient and appropriate?
 Did the process in itself, contribute in any way to strengthening capacity?
 Review of mapping or diagnosis instruments and process Review of mapping or diagnosis reports Interviews and group discussions with stakeholders Requires expertise to design a diagnosis instrument and process that is relevant to the programme and local/national contexts and culture.
 Assumes that necessary resources are allocated to ensure an effective implementation of the diagnosis process.

-3. Production of a capacity building plan (for individual partners or for groups/all participating partners)
+Production of a capacity building plan (for individual partners or for groups/all participating partners)